-No. iden 16 Infor tech and Material issue identified Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 16 Information technology and data privacy Risk & Opportunity Risk- Instances of information security breaches could lead to loss of sensitive data of customers including personal information.
+S. No. Material issue identified Rationale for identifying the risk / opportunity In case of risk, approach to adapt or mitigate Financial implications of the risk or opportunity (Indicate positive or negative implications) 16 Information technology and data privacy Risk & Opportunity Risk- Instances of information security breaches could lead to loss of sensitive data of customers including personal information.
 It could also lead to increased media scrutiny resulting in a loss of stakeholder trust, company reputation and regulatory fines or penalties.
-With increased digitisation, and heavy dependence on technology systems, it has become critical for us to ensure implementation of SOPs and policies, conduction periodic internal and external (third-party) audits and tests to check the resilience of the IT infrastructure from hackers, Positive and Negative te ar Opportunity- In the ever- evolving landscape of digitalisation and innovation, monitoring and analysis of data in real time would lead to quicker identification and resolution of issues.
-As a result, this will ensure management of systems and processes more effectively. cyber-attacks, malware etc.
+With increased digitisation, and heavy dependence on technology systems, it has become critical for us to ensure implementation of SOPs and policies, conduction periodic internal and external (third-party) audits and tests to check the resilience of the IT Positive and Negative Opportunity- In the ever- evolving landscape of digitalisation and innovation, monitoring and analysis of data in real time would lead to quicker identification and resolution of issues.
+As a result, this will ensure management of systems and processes more effectively. infrastructure from hackers, cyber-attacks, malware etc.